Walter Braithwaite: Early life

 Braithwaite was born in Alne, the son of the Reverend William Braithwaite and Laura Elizabeth Pipon.
 He was the youngest of twelve children.
-He was educated at Victoria College between 1875 and 1880, and at Bedford School between 1880 and 1884.
+He was educated at Victoria College, Jersey and at Bedford School.

-Military career
+Early military career

 Group portrait of officers at the British Staff College at Camberley, England, 1906.
 Braithwaite, then a lieutenant colonel, is sat in the front row, second on the right.

 Braithwaite studied at the Royal Military College, Sandhurst, and was commissioned as a subaltern, with the rank of lieutenant, into the Somerset Light Infantry on 30 January 1886.
 He was appointed an adjutant of his regiment in October 1892 and was promoted to captain on 8 November 1894.
+He attended the Staff College, Camberley, from 1898 to 1899.

 He served in the Second Boer War, seeing action at Ladysmith, Spion Kop, Vaal Krantz and Tugela Heights.
 He was mentioned in despatches three times and in a South Africa honours list received the brevet rank of major on 29 November 1900.
 Staying in South Africa until the war ended, he only returned to the United Kingdom on the SS Briton three months later in September 1902.

-After his return he was in early October posted to Southern Command as a deputy assistant quartermaster-general on the staff of Sir Evelyn Wood, General Officer in Command of the 2nd Army Corps.
+After his return he was in early October posted to Southern Command as a deputy assistant quartermaster general on the staff of Sir Evelyn Wood, General Officer in Command of the 2nd Army Corps.
 In 1906, Braithwaite was promoted to major, and transferred to The Loyal North Lancashire Regiment.
 He was later promoted in January 1906 to lieutenant colonel and succeeded Richard Haking as a deputy assistant adjutant general at the Staff College, Camberley.
 He held this post until May 1908 when he was made a GSO1 there.
-In March 1909, he was assigned to the staff of Douglas Haig at the War Office in London, and was promoted to brevet colonel. and full colonel in November.
+In March 1909, he was assigned to the staff of Major General Douglas Haig at the War Office in London, and was promoted to brevet colonel. and full colonel in November.

 He gave up this appointment in January 1911 and then went on half-pay.
 He only had to endure this until March, however, when he was subsequently promoted to temporary brigadier general and named commandant of the Staff College, Quetta, a position he still held at the outbreak of the First World War in the summer of 1914.
 At this point, the college was closed, and he was again transferred to England and the War Office, this time as director of staff duties, taking over from Major General Francis Davies.
 While serving as commandant, he had been appointed a Companion of the Order of the Bath in the 1911 Coronation Honours in June 1911.